uicrooks/shopify-settings-control/README.md

 ### GitHub actions

+> First, make sure the theme is already initialized on the Shopify store in question

 1. “Use this template” to create a new repository on GitHub
 2. Add the following four secrets to your Shopify Theme Lab repo in `settings` → `secrets`:
 ```sh